mort/acts_as_scribe/README.markdown

 Changes in this fork
 --------------------

-The model 'Activity' is now defined as a module called 'ScribeActivity' so, know, you can define a model in your app, for example 'Activiy' and include the module like this:
+The model 'Activity' is now defined as a module called 'ScribeActivity' so, know, you can define a model in your app, for example 'Activity' and include the module like this:

-class Activiy < ActiveRecord::Base
+	class Activity < ActiveRecord::Base
     	include ScribeActivity
 	end

-and then you can complete your model with some actions, finders, etc ...
+so you can complete your model with some actions, finders, etc ...

 Resources